kavyashri418/Synthesis-GLS-Week-1/Day-02.md

 endmodule
 ```

--Synchronous ReSet: the flip-flop output Q = 0, but only on the active clock edge.
+- Synchronous ReSet: the flip-flop output Q = 0, but only on the active clock edge.
 The reset signal is sampled at the clock edge — if asserted, the flop outputs 0 at that edge
  Synchronous Set D Flip Flop

  ```bash